-- Federal loans are need-based and non-need-based and must be repaid upon leaving the University or dropping below half-time enrollment.
+- Federal Direct Loans are need-based and non-need-based and must be repaid upon leaving the University or dropping below half-time enrollment.
 An online loan entrance counseling session and a Master Promissory Note are required for all new borrowers.
-Loan-exit counseling is required for all students who are graduating or leave school (including withdrawing from all classes).
+Loan exit counseling is required for all students who are graduating, dropped below half-time enrollment or leave school (including withdrawing from all classes).

-- State aid and institutional aid are need-based and students apply through the FAFSA or California Dream (AB540 students) application process.
+- State aid and institutional aid are need-based.
+Students apply through the FAFSA or California Dream Act (AB 540 students) application process.
 Cal Grants and State University Grants assist students with tuition/fee payment.
 The Middle Class Scholarship and CSU Dream Loan can be used to pay tuition fees or other educationally related expenses.

 - Most scholarships are need-based, although a limited number of merit-based scholarships are available.
 Scholarships require separate applications and are awarded competitively.
 In most cases, they do not require repayment.
 Scholarship information and applications can be found at Scholarships.